-CUDA is a parallel computing platform and programming model for graphics processing unit (GPU).
+CUDA™ is a parallel computing platform and programming model for graphics processing units (GPUs).
 The original CUDA programming environment was comprised of an extended C compiler and tool chain, known as CUDA C. CUDA C allowed direct programming of the GPU from a high level language.

 In mid 2009, PGI and NVIDIA cooperated to develop CUDA Fortran.
 CUDA Fortran includes a Fortran 2003 compiler and tool chain for programming NVIDIA GPUs using Fortran.
-Available in PGI 2010 and later release, CUDA Fortran is supported on Linux, OS X and Windows.
+Available in PGI 2010 and newer releases, CUDA Fortran is supported on Linux and Windows.

 CUDA supports four key abstractions: cooperating threads organized into thread groups, shared memory and barrier synchronization within thread groups, and coordinated independent thread groups organized into a grid.
 A CUDA programmer is required to partition the program into coarse grain blocks that can be executed in parallel.
 Each block is partitioned into fine grain threads, which can cooperate using shared memory and barrier synchronization.
 A properly designed CUDA program will run on any CUDA-enabled GPU, regardless of the number of available processor cores